-The first time I set foot in a gym I was greeted by a haze of chalk dust that didn’t do much to obscure the chorus of grunts hiding behind it.
+The first time I set foot in a gym I was greeted by a haze of chalk dust.
+Behind it, a chorus of grunts reminded me that this was a place with a language and culture that I didn’t understand.

 It’s hard to pinpoint the exact gym session that sparked my addiction to fitness, but it certainly wasn’t that one.
 That day, I walked out of the gym demoralized.
-But, after figuring out how to use the psychology I was learning in my major to help myself stay consistent, I came back for more.
+It would be a long time before I came back for day two.
+But I did come back eventually.

 The journey from foolish to fitness is a long one, but a series of moments from my experience capture what success feels like.
 That chalk-inhaling, barbell-dropping scrawny kid is the first one.